technika-Karlsruhe/bt_smart_web/README.md

 ## MacOS

-The WebUSB version works out of the box on MacOS Catalina.
-Web Bluetooth is untested due to a lack of Bluetooth support in the test setup.
+Web Bluetooth as well as Web USB version works out of the box on Chrome on MacOS.

 ## Android